Skip to content

 Release script (bin/release.sh) — opens a release PR.
 Pre-flights semver, on-main, clean-tree, tag-not-exists, and origin-up-to-date.
 Bumps manifest.json (always) and FIRMWARE_VERSION (only when firmware/ changed since the previous tag) so the integration version and firmware version remain independent — they only re-align when the firmware actually changes.

 firmware-release.yml — Triggered by tag push (v*).
 First runs .github/scripts/validate-release.sh, which fails the workflow if manifest.json ≠ tag, or if the three firmware-version files (manifest template, FIRMWARE_VERSION, etc.) disagree.
 If the tag bumps the firmware version it compiles the variants, generates ESP Web Tools manifests, and publishes them as release assets.
-Tags make_latest=true only for firmware-changing non-pre-release tags; pre-releases (-alpha, -beta, -rc) are never auto-promoted.
+Every release is published as a pre-release (prerelease=true, make_latest=false) — none are ever auto-marked the GitHub latest.
+After testing, promote with bin/promote.sh <version> (which runs gh release edit v<version> --prerelease=false --latest=true).

 pages.yml — Triggers on push to main and on release: released.
 Stages fw/ from the GitHub latest release via gh api /releases/latest (simpler than scanning + filtering).
-Promoting a pre-release to latest in the GitHub UI re-fires this workflow without needing a fresh tag.
+Since releases start as pre-releases, fw/latest/ stays on the previous promoted release until you promote the new one; promotion fires release: released, re-running this workflow without needing a fresh tag.